 Latest statistics about children and young people in and leaving care

-These figures confirmed some interesting trends, and pose a variety of interesting questions about how children's social work practice is changing in Scotland.
+These figures confirmed some interesting trends, and pose a variety of questions about how children's social work practice is changing in Scotland.

 Here we present some headline figures for looked after children and care leavers.

-Looked after children
+Looked after children and young people

 Number of looked after children by where they live